Frequently Asked Questions About the Conduct Process

 Answer: Criminal charges are just that, criminal.
 They are filed by the police and adjudicated in a court of law.
 College charges are filed against you through the college for a violation of college policies.
-These establishments are two totally separate entities and, therefore, cases must be reviewed independently.
+These establishments are two totally separate entities and therefore are adjudicated independently.

 Who Will Be Deciding My Case?

-Answer: The Director of Student Conduct, or appointee, is charged with the responsibility for seeing that due process is provided to students accused of violating college regulations.
-The Director or appointee will be present at a review of the judicial charges and procedures where a student pleads responsible or not responsible for a violation.
+Answer: The Director of Student Conduct (designee) is charged with the responsibility for seeing that due process is provided to students accused of violating college regulations.
+The Director (designee) will be present at a review of the conduct charges where a student will offer a plea of Responsible or Not Responsible.
 If a student offers a plea of Responsible at the review then a sanction will be assigned.
 If a student offers a plea of Not Responsible, the student will be granted either an Administrative or Student Conduct Board Hearing.
-An Administrative Hearing will be decided by either the Director of Student Conduct or appointee.
+An Administrative Hearing will be decided by either the Director of Student Conduct (designee).
 A Student Conduct Board Hearing is decided by the members of the Student Conduct Board.

 Can I Bring a Lawyer or Witnesses to the Hearing?

-Answer: Every student has the right to bring witnesses and/or counsel to either the administrative or judicial board hearing.
-State University policy permits the presence of counsel for privately advising the student at the hearing.
-Counsel is not, however, eligible to participate in the hearing, e.g. by presenting the student's case of cross-examining witnesses.
+Answer: Every student has the right to bring witnesses and up to two Advisors to either the Administrative or Student Conduct Board Hearing.
+Attorneys may serve as Advisors.
+University policy permits the presence of Advisors for privately advising the student at the hearing.
+Advisors are not, however, eligible to participate in the hearing, e.g. by presenting the student's case or cross-examining witnesses.

 How Many Judicial Educator Modules Do I Need to Complete?

-Answer: A section can involve one or more Judicial Educator Modules and are expected to complete all modules as they are assigned by their indicated date or a Judicial Hold will be place on your account.
+Answer: A sanction can involve one or more Judicial Educator Modules and students are expected to complete all modules as they are assigned.
+Should a student fail to complete their assigned module(s), a Judicial Hold will be place on their account.

-Answer: The actual judicial process will not cost any money; however, if restitution is a sanction you will be required to reimburse to cover the cost of damage or loss of property or services.
+Answer: The actual conduct process will not cost any money.
+If restitution is assigned as part of a sanction, you will be required to pay the cost of damage or loss of property/services.
 Reimbursement may be partial or complete depending on circumstances, e.g. number of people involved or degree of responsibility.
 There is a fee associated with each Judicial Educator Module assigned.
 That fee will be discussed should you be assigned any.

-If I am Placed on Probation Will that Affect My Academic Status?
+If I am Placed on Disciplinary Probation, Will that Affect My Academic Status?

-Answer: College judicial sanctions have no bearing on your academic status.
-However, if your GPA falls below a 2.0, a review of your records, including judicial records, may take place prior to a decision on your continuation as a Plattsburgh State University student.
+Answer: Disciplinary Probation has no bearing on your academic status.
+However, if your GPA falls below a 2.0, a review of your records, including conduct records, may take place prior to a decision on your continuation as a SUNY Plattsburgh student.

 Can Any Case In or Out of School Affect My Financial Aid?

-Answer: Judicial (In-school) sanctions do not have an effect on the status of your financial aid.
+Answer: Generally, conduct sanctions do not impact the status of your financial aid.
 However, criminal convictions for drug law violations can affect your status.
 See https://studentaid.ed.gov/sa/eligibility/criminal-convictions for more information.

 What Will Happen If I Do Not Complete the Required Sanction Given to Me?

 Answer: If you do not complete the required sanction then a Judicial Hold will be placed on your record.
 This hold will prevent you from registering for classes, adding/dropping classes, requesting transcripts, and receiving a diploma.
-Students who do not complete sanctions as assigned may also subject themselves to further judicial referrals.
+Students who violate or do not complete their sanctions as assigned may also subject themselves to additional referrals.